brikis98/yevgeniy-brikman-homepage/_posts/2013-09-29-the-10x-developer-is-not-myth.md

-website than, say, C. You could throw together some rough metrics (library availability, community support, documentation), but the reality is that most people make this sort of language decision based on intuitive reasoning and not a double blind study.
+website than, say, C. You could throw together some rough metrics (library availability, community support, documentation), but the reality is that most people make this sort of language decision based on intuitive reasoning and not a double-blind study.
 And despite the lack of hard data, I'd bet that picking Ruby over C for website development turns out to be the right decision most of the time.